Scelidosaurus: Discovery, naming, and type specimens

 Owen had not indicated a holotype.
-In 1888, Richard Lydekker while cataloguing the BMNH fossils, designated some of the hindlimb fragments described in 1861, specimen BMNH 39496 consisting of a lower part of a femur and an upper part of the tibia and fibula, together forming a knee joint, as the type specimen, hereby implicitly choosing them as the lectotype of Scelidosaurus.
+In 1888, Richard Lydekker while cataloguing the NHMUK fossils, designated some of the hindlimb fragments described in 1861, specimen NHMUK PV 39496 consisting of a lower part of a femur and an upper part of the tibia and fibula, together forming a knee joint, as the type specimen, hereby implicitly choosing them as the lectotype of Scelidosaurus.
 Lydekker gave no reason for this choice; perhaps he was motivated by their larger size.
 Unfortunately, mixed in with the Scelidosaurus fossils had been the partial remains of a theropod dinosaur and the femur and tibia thus belonged to such a carnivore; this was not discovered until 1968 by Bernard Newman.
 The same year, B. H. Newman suggested to have Lydekker's selection of the knee joint as the lectotype officially rescinded by the International Commission on Zoological Nomenclature, as the joint was in his opinion from a species related to Megalosaurus.
 Eventually, after Newman had already died, Alan Jack Charig actually filed a request in 1992.
-In 1994 the ICZN reacted positively, in Opinion 1788 deciding that the skull and skeleton, specimen BMNH R.1111, would be the neotype of Scelidosaurus.
+In 1994 the ICZN reacted positively, in Opinion 1788 deciding that the skull and skeleton, specimen NHMUK PV R 1111, would be the new lectotype of Scelidosaurus.
 The knee joint was in 1995 by Samuel Welles et al. informally assigned to a "Merosaurus", which name has not yet been validly published.
 It more likely belongs to some member of the Coelophysoidea or Neoceratosauria.
 It has also been established by Newman and confirmed by Roger Benson that the original left thighbone, GSM 109560, belonged to a theropod.

-The neotype skeleton had been uncovered in the Black Ven Marl or Woodstone Nodule Bed, marine deposits of the Charmouth Mudstone Formation, dating from the late Sinemurian stage, about 191 million years ago.
+The new lectotype skeleton had been uncovered in the Black Ven Marl or Woodstone Nodule Bed, marine deposits of the Charmouth Mudstone Formation, dating from the late Sinemurian stage, about 191 million years ago.
 It consists of a rather complete skeleton with skull and lower jaws.
 Only the snout tip, the neck base, the forelimbs and the tail end are missing.
 Hundreds of osteoderms were found in connection with the skeleton, many more or less in their original position.
 From the 1960s onward, this fossil was further prepared by Ronald Croucher using acid baths to free the bones from the surrounding matrix, a method perfected for the Charmouth fossils.
 In 1992, Charig reported that only a single block had yet to be treated, but he died before the results could be published.
 Norman, who intended to complete this task, had revealed some new anatomical details in 2004.
 Apart from these, a modern description was largely lacking.
 In 2020, Norman published articles on the skull and the postcrania, also taking later finds into account.
 It transpired that the acid baths had, through leakages, severely deteriorated the condition of the bones, further mishandling leading to breakage and crumbling.